TylerSwindell/JobScraper/README.md

 Commands

 - --dev-mode: Enables development mode.
-When this flag is present, all other flags are ignored, and - the scraping process will be performed in a development mode.
+When this flag is present, all other flags are ignored, and the scraping process will be performed in a development mode scraping all sources.
 - --indeed: Enables scraping of job listings from Indeed.
-This flag can be used in combination with --dev-mode to scrape only from Indeed in the development mode.
 - --monster: (Not implemented) Enables scraping of job listings from Monster.
-This flag can be used in combination with --dev-mode to scrape only from Monster in the development mode.
 - --linkedin: (Not implemented) Enables scraping of job listings from LinkedIn.
-This flag can be used in combination with --dev-mode to scrape only from LinkedIn in the development mode.

 The script will launch a headless browser using Puppeteer, navigate to Indeed.com, and perform a search using the specified search term.
 It will scrape the job card container elements on each page of the search results and display the extracted job data in the console.